t-shain/synth-script/README.md

 **After the algorithm is finished, it exists as a MIDI file.** Because MIDIs are not actual audio files, one more conversion needs to happen, that being the conversion from MIDI to WAV.
 This happens in fluidPlay.sh.

 ### 4. Output
 **The WAV file conversion is complete.** Finally, the fully converted WAV is returned to the user as a fully playable website element.
+The user might have to refresh the page for the audio file to appear.

+**Note: The output process may work slightly different depending on the browser.
+Our code is optimized for Safari, and has worked decently enough on Chrome.
+Other browsers were not tested.**